baytelman/fullstack-interview/README.md

     1. Upload a compressed file somewhere and send us the URL.
     - *Note: Do NOT include `node_modules` or any other files that will be auto-generated*.

+- **Extra points**: Deploy your solution using a free hosting service and send us the URL.

-Once you've published your solution, send us a note in the same hiring platform you applied (GetOnBoard, LinkedIn, Angel.co), so our team can take a look.
+Once you've published your solution, send us a note with the links via **the same hiring platform** you applied (GetOnBoard, LinkedIn, Angel.co), so our team can take a look.

 ---